 - Work ethic — Honesty, punctuality, responsibility and reliability are all integral to a strong work ethic.
 Draw out those qualities in the examples you give in your professional history and resume skills sections.

-What are technical or hard skills on your resume?
+What are examples of technical or hard skills for a resume?

-Here are some hard resume skills for 15 in-demand fields:
+Here are some examples of hard resume skills for 15 in-demand fields in Canada:

 - Accounting or bookkeeping — Basic abilities include invoicing, collections, payments, account reconciliation and proficiency in software such as QuickBooks, FreshBooks and Xero.